JetBrains/amper/docs/FAQ.md

 ### Is there an automated migration tool?

-Not currently, but it certainly is something we’re looking into.
+Not currently, but it's certainly something we’re looking into.
 See the [Gradle migration tutorial](GradleMigration.md) and examples.

-### Why don’t you use Kotlin for the Amper configuration files?
+### Why don’t you use Kotlin for Amper's configuration files?

 Currently, we use YAML as a simple and readable markup language.
 It allows us to experiment with the UX and the IDE support much faster.
 We’ll review the language choice as we proceed with the design and based on demand.
 The Kotlin DSL,